 Arvind Gupta is the President and Vice-Chancellor of the University of British Columbia, a position he has held since July 1, 2014.

 From 2000 to 2014, Dr. Gupta was CEO and Scientific Director of Mitacs, a Canadian not-for-profit research organization dedicated to developing the next generation of innovators with scientific and business skills in partnership with companies, government and academia.
 He is also a Professor in the Department of Computer Science at the University of British Columbia.

-In 2010, Dr. Gupta sat on the Expert Panel to Review Federal Support to Research and Development.
-He also sits on a number of boards including the Australian Mathematical Sciences Institute, the Banff International Research Station, the Canadian Mining Innovation Council, the Canadian Statistical Sciences Institute and Mprime Network and is a member of the International Scientific Advisory Committee of the GRAND Network of Centre of Excellence.
+In 2010, Dr. Gupta sat on the Expert Panel to review Federal Support to Research and Development.
+He currently sits on a number of boards, including the Australian Mathematical Sciences Institute, the Banff International Research Station, the Canadian Mining Innovation Council, the Canadian Statistical Sciences Institute and Mprime Network, and he is a member of the International Scientific Advisory Committee of the GRAND Network of Centres of Excellence.
 He is the editor of two book series on industrial mathematics and is author of more than 50 peer-reviewed publications.
 Dr. Gupta was the President of the 2011 International Congress on Industrial and Applied Mathematics in Vancouver.

-Dr. Gupta obtained a Ph.D. in Computer Science from the University of Toronto in 1991.top of page
+Dr. Gupta obtained a Ph.D. in Computer Science from the University of Toronto in 1991.